 As the machines ground and spun around me, vents hissing and motors whirring, I could sense my fellow humans in far off factories, methodologically assembling, packing, sealing-up the very products that now sped by me in their tattered consumed remnants.

-Only the call for lunch-break broke the spell.
+Only the call for coffee-break broke the spell.